epdoc/tools/packages/launchgen/README.md

 | `integratedTerminal` | VS Code integrated terminal     | Interactive apps, colored output |
 | `externalTerminal`   | External terminal window        | Complex terminal interactions    |

+### Debug Flags: `--inspect` vs `--inspect-brk`

+Both flags enable debugging for Deno processes, but they behave differently:

+- **`--inspect`**: Starts the debugger and allows a debugger client to attach, but code runs immediately.
+Use this for attaching to already running applications.

+- **`--inspect-brk`**: Starts the debugger and pauses execution on the first line, waiting for the debugger to connect before proceeding.

+**For VS Code launch configurations, `--inspect-brk` is almost always preferred** because it:
+- Ensures the debugger attaches before any code runs
+- Allows setting breakpoints and stepping through from the very beginning
+- Prevents missing early execution that might contain bugs

+The tool will warn you if configurations are missing debug flags entirely.

 ## 🏢 Monorepo Support

 ### Workspace Configuration